pkhetland/BioSim_G03_Anders_Petter/problem_and_requirement.md

  with common methods and attributes of both animals.
 Then continue with a subclass Carnivore implementing specific requirements for that class.

- 3. Start with migration between the same celltype e.g Highland.
-Continue with defining classes for different celltypes.
+ 3. Start with migration between the same cell type e.g Highland.
+Continue with defining classes for different cell types.
 With a super class for common methods and attributes.

  4. Make a coordinate system of the Island as a list of tuples?
 The outer edge is fixed